ilkka/ilkka.io/content/about.md

 +++
-date = "2015-02-15T20:37:16+02:00"
+date = "2015-03-11T16:15:00+02:00"
-draft = true
+draft = false
 title = "About"

 +++

+Some facts.

-## About
+## Hello!

 I'm Ilkka, a human being from Tampere, Finland.
 You may find me at [@ilkkalaukkanen](http://twitter.com/ilkkalaukkanen) and [github.com/ilkka](github.com/ilkka).
-I work at [Futurice](http://futurice.com), a lean service creation agency and two-time best workplace in Europe according to GPtW.
+I work at [Futurice](http://futurice.com), a lean service creation agency and two-time best workplace in Europe according to [GPtW](greatplacetowork.fi).